OTI Festival 1997: Festival overview

 The festival consisted of a semi-final on Friday 24 October and a final on Saturday 25 October 1997, beginning at 20:00 PET (01:00+1 UTC).
 It was presented by Jorge Beleván and Claudia Doig.
 The musical director was Víctor Salazar, who conducted the 60-piece orchestra when required.
 The twenty-two participating entries were performed in the semi-final, of which only ten advanced to the final, with Peru having a guaranteed place in the final as the host country.
 The stage featured a large colorful backdrop in the semi-final, which was removed for the final, revealing the water fountain and the Metropolitan Cathedral behind it.
 The final featured a guest performance by Chayanne.

-The winner was the song "Se diga lo que se diga" performed by Iridián representing Mexico; with "La hora cero" by Erick León representing Costa Rica placing second; and "Como humo de tabaco" by Dúo La Plata representing Spain placing third.
+The winner was the song "Se diga lo que se diga", written by Francisco Curiel and José Manuel Fernández, and performed by Iridián representing Mexico; with "La hora cero", written by Mario Campos Sandoval, and performed by Erick León representing Costa Rica, placing second; and "Como humo de tabaco", written by Santiago Vargas, and performed by Dúo La Plata representing Spain, placing third.
 The festival ended with a reprise of the winning entry.